 Please note that learners undertaking a ProTrainings Trainings Course have the option to choose to take a regulated qualification.

-ProTrainings Europe are proud sponsors of Backcare who aim to significantly reduce the burden of back pain by providing information and advice to all people and organisations affected by back pain.
+ProTrainings Europe is proud sponsors of Backcare who aim to significantly reduce the burden of back pain by providing information and advice to all people and organisations affected by back pain.

 This course comes with 4.0 hours of CPD, although the time to complete the course online may be less than this.
 Total course time includes 1 hour and 15 minutes of video training as well as knowledge reviews, final test, remedial help and reviewing downloaded material.